magiclen/FFmpeg-Screen-Recorder/README.md

     -a, --with-audio      Records your screen with audio which could be internal or external.
 It depends on your computer environment.
     -h, --help            Prints help information
-    -n, --no-normalize    Does not pad the video size with black borders to the ratio of 16:9.
+    -n, --no-normalize    Does not pad the video size with black borders to the fixed ratio of 16:9.
     -V, --version         Prints version information
     -w, --window          Selects a window to record.